danielfilho/ping-that-pong-web/README.md

 A fun and interactive ping pong score tracking web application built with SvelteKit.

+Note: this has been migrated from a native iOS app I made to lear Swift and SwiftUI to SvelteKit, so I learn it.

 ## Features

 - ⚡ Real-time score tracking for two teams